juji-io/datalevin/doc/rules.md

 # Datalevin Rules Engine

-Datalevin has an innovative rule engine that implements an efficient rules evaluation strategy that leverage the cost based query optimizer.
+Datalevin has an innovative rule engine that has more expressive powerful than normal Datalog, and implements an efficient rules evaluation strategy that leverage the cost based query optimizer.
 It also includes a novel provenance based mechanism for incremental maintenance.

 ## Motivation